mre-code/groovysql/README.md

 ### Test Connection Capability

 Additionally, GroovySQL has a connection testing capability.
 With the `--testconnect <arg>` option GroovySQL will open a database connection, submit a simple query, read the results, discard the results, and close the connection a requested number of times, pausing between each connection for a requested interval.
-The `--testconnect` argument is of the form 'N@W' where N represents the number of connection iterations and W represents the wait interval between connections measured in seconds.
+The `--testconnect` argument is of the form ' N@W' where N represents the number of connection iterations and W represents the wait interval between connections measured in seconds.
 If the interval is not specified it defaults to 1 second.
 This feature is sometimes useful in diagnosing/investigating intermittent database connectivity issues, e.g., `--testconnect 2880@60` would run over a weekend checking once a minute.